 This morning on my walk around the lake, I came across an elderly couple gearing up for a photo session.
-It was a beautiful, crisp Autumn morning – the bright blue sky was reflected on the water and the foliage around the lake sported bold patches of crimson and gold.
+It was a beautiful, crisp Autumn morning – the sky was reflected on the water and the trees around the lake sported bold patches of crimson and gold.
 As I approached, the lady (who must have been close to 80) turned to face her partner.
 With the magnificent lake behind her, she flung down her walking stick and, beaming widely, threw up her arms in a victory pose.
 The elderly gentleman fumbled with his camera to capture what must have been a prize photo.
 I exchanged smiles with passersby on the path – what a treat to witness such joie de vivre!

 Monday, February 1, 2016

 A few weeks ago, I found myself perched on a rock high above the desert city of Scottsdale, Arizona.
 Although I love hiking, I don't do well with heights and this rocky scramble of a hike was more than I was comfortable with.
 Hopping across the boulders was fun; climbing up a sheer rock wall above a narrow ledge, not so much!
 Before the hike, I was worried about running into scorpions or snakes or killer bees.
 During the hike, my only concern was staying on the trail.
 If a slide didn't kill one, it was bound to be completely agonizing, judging by the number of boulders and cactuses strewn across the slopes!
 There were stretches where I had to force myself to focus on the path ahead of me, because the slightest glimpse of the golf course way below immediately had me imagining what it would feel like to go barreling down the slope!

 |"..don't worry about the bits you can't understand. |

 Sit back and let the words wash around you, like music."